ch570512/Qlockwork/Readme.txt

 #define ABUSE_CORNER_LED_FOR_ALARM  Use the upper right minute LED as alarm LED.
 Only works if ALARM_LED_COLOR is defined.
                                     If no alarm or timer is set the LED is used as expected.
 #define DEDICATION                  Show a text on the clocks webpage.
-#define SELFTEST                    Test LEDs at startup.
+#define POWERON_SELFTEST            Test LEDs at startup.
 Colors are: white, red, green, blue.
 In this order.
 #define SHOW_MODE_AMPM
 #define SHOW_MODE_SECONDS
 #define SHOW_MODE_WEEKDAY